 After Sapling activation, Zcash uses zk-SNARKs with the proving system described in [Groth2016].
-These are used in transaction version 4 and later (§7.1 'Encoding of Transactions' on p.71) for proofs both in Sprout JoinSplit descriptions, and in Sapling Spend descriptions and Output descriptions.
+These are used in transaction version 4 and later (§7.1 'Encoding of Transactions' on p.72) for proofs both in Sprout JoinSplit descriptions, and in Sapling Spend descriptions and Output descriptions.
 They are generated by the bellman library [Bowe-bellman].

-A Groth16 proof consists of a tuple ($\pi_A : \mathbb{S}1^$, $\pi_B : \mathbb{S}2^$, $\pi_C : \mathbb{S}1^$).
-It is computed as described in [Groth2016], using the pairing parameters specified in §5.4.8.2 BLS12-381' on p.
-60.
+A Groth16 proof consists of a tuple ( $\pi_A : \mathbb{S}1^$ , $\pi_B : \mathbb{S}2^$ , $\pi_C : \mathbb{S}1^$ ).
+It is computed as described in [Groth2016], using the pairing parameters specified in §5.4.8.2 'BLS12-381' on p.
+61.

-Note: The quadratic arithmetic programs verifying the Spend statement and Output statement are described in Appendix A 'Circuit Design' on p.
-105. However, many other details of the proving system are beyond the scope of this protocol document.
-For example, the expressions of the Spend statement and Output statement as Rank 1 Constraint Systems are not specified in this document.
+Note: The quadratic constraint programs verifying the Spend statement and Output statement are described in Appendix A 'Circuit Design' on p.
+107. However, many other details of the proving system are beyond the scope of this protocol document.
+For example, certain details of the translations of the Spend statement and Output statement to Quadratic Arithmetic Programs are not specified in this document.
 In practice it will be necessary to use the specific proving and verification keys generated for the Zcash production block chain (see §5.8 'Sapling zk-SNARK Parameters' on p.
-69), and a proving system implementation that is interoperable with the bellman library used by Zcash, to ensure compatibility.
+70), and a proving system implementation that is interoperable with the bellman library used by Zcash, to ensure compatibility.